Tools change (I'm looking at you, AI). The process remains the same.

 Prototype & Test

-Depending on the project, I may create functional HTML files or clickable prototypes in Figma.
-These aren’t pixel-perfect and ready for dev, but they’re great for demonstration and user testing.
+Depending on the project, I might spin up a functional HTML prototype or a clickable Figma model.
+These aren’t pixel-perfect or dev-ready (yet), but they’re invaluable for demonstrations and user testing.
+Intuition < User Feedback < Intuition + User feedback.

 Iterate, iterate, iterate